sara-nl/GridScripts/README.md

 ## get-macaroon

 Script to obtain a macaroon (bearer token) from a dCache WebDAV door.
+Macaroons can be used to share data with others, and some more applications.
+See this presentation for more details: https://www.dcache.org/manuals/workshop-2018-05-28-DESY/macaroons.pdf

 ## view-macaroon